Allergies Got You Down? Try These Remedies

 You could use warm water instead of hot water, stop using scented products, avoid scratching, take an oatmeal bath, and apply hydrocortisone cream or calamine lotion to improve skin condition and reduce symptoms (depending on the cause).

+Jamie Lagarde from the Sedera Medical Cost Sharing Community says that simply cleaning your nose and managing stress could improve the severity of allergies.
 “Pollens adhere to our mucus membranes” and “stress hormones wreak havoc in the body and especially in the immune system,” she states.
 Dealing with these involved components can prevent allergies from being worse.

 Lagarde also says apple cider vinegar could help because it boosts the immune system, breaks up mucus, and supports lymphatic drainage.

-He says vitamin C might also reduce histamine levels and some essential oils have anti-inflammatory and antimicrobial effects, However, you could even have allergic reactions to these treatments so proceed with caution when using any new method.
+The HealthLine report finds vitamin C might also reduce histamine levels and some essential oils have anti-inflammatory and antimicrobial effects, However, you could even have allergic reactions to these treatments so proceed with caution when using any new method.

 If you don’t want to take anything, wearing a mask and washing up could prevent most allergens from irritating you.
-WebMD provides that some children who had a diet high in fruits, vegetables, and nuts were shown to have fewer allergy symptoms.
+WebMD notes that some children who had a diet high in fruits, vegetables, and nuts were shown to have fewer allergy symptoms.

 Eating healthy is just as good for other aspects of your health too.

-They also claim that bromelain can ease inflammation, swelling, and mucus in the nose.
-Eat some pineapple to receive the benefits of bromelain.
+Experts note that a healthy diet of bromelain can ease inflammation, swelling, and mucus in the nose.
+So, eat some pineapple to receive the benefits of bromelain.

-Elliot Caleira suggests using garlic or bone broth for allergy relief.
+In addition, our very own expert contributor Elliot Caleira suggests using garlic or bone broth for allergy relief.
 Garlic is a natural antibiotic that combats disease and inflammation.
 Bone broth is made of amino acids and other nutrients that help give your immune system a boost.

 Takeaway